Re your question "what exactly are they fighting about?", I would point to two factors:

 However, are you really claiming that the Harris-Biden fiscal policy was LESS reckless than Trump’s?
 I find that incredibly hard to swallow, doubly so when economic growth policies clearly factor directly into fiscal policy.

 And re: the slowest growth since Hoover, who is the one doing cherry-picking now?
 You only get there by including the COVID numbers.
-Most reasonable folks - and here that also includes the American people, FWIW - understand that they don’t hold 2020 nor 2021 economic results against the sitting president.
+Most reasonable folks - and here that also includes the American people, FWIW - understand that they don’t hold 2020 nor 2021 economic results against the sitting presidents.
 Leaving out the 2020 GDP numbers is hardly “cherry-picking”.

 I also find it fascinating and incomprehensible that you are effectively claiming that the Trump *business* tax cuts didn’t matter (or were somehow bad policy).